sqlpanda/quorum-raft-cluster/readme.md

 # Steps

 ## 1. Prepare dependency
-`(sudo) ./get-quorum.sh`
+`(sudo) ./1.get-quorum.sh`

 ## 2. Generate setup files
-./raft-setup.sh`
+./2.raft-setup.sh`
 Password is stored in password.txt

-Before doing step (3), you will need to prefund all the account used for smart contract by properly configuring `genesis.json`.
+Before doing step (3), you will need to create genesis file (refer genesis.example.json) and prefund all the account used for smart contract by properly configuring `genesis.json`.
 First repeat (1) and (2) for all the machine in your cluster, then prefund all the default accounts in the genesis block as follows: